Formation of Light-Emitting Defects in Ag-based Memristors

 \section{Electrical activation of the device}

 Before the activation, the 300 nm gap separating the two electrodes prevents any current from flowing.
 The purpose of the activation phase is to promote the buildup of conduction channels in the dielectric gap.
-This process is well understood and involves the field-assisted diffusion of Ag ions formed by a redox reaction, their nucleation, and eventually the growth of a conductive filament that will be responsible for resistive switching~\cite{Yang2016}.
-The change of the device’s conduction, signaling the successful completion of the activation, is materialized by the flow of current.
-An example is illustrated in Fig.~\ref{fig:activation}a where we trace the current evolution during the last of the $n=49$ activation sequences, which consist of electrical pulses with $V=3$~V, $T=500$~ms, and $D=0.2$.
-The protection resistance is $R=6.12$~k$\Omega$.
+This process is well understood and involves the field-assisted diffusion of Ag ions formed by a redox reaction, their nucleation, and eventually the growth of a conductive filament that will be responsible for resistive switching~\cite{Yang2016,Dirkmann2023}.
+The change of the device’s conduction, signaling the successful completion of the activation process, is materialized by the flow of current.
+An example is illustrated in Figure~\ref{fig:activation}a where we trace the current evolution during the last of the $n=49$ activation sequences, which consist of electrical pulses of amplitude $V=3$~V, period $T=500$~ms, and duty ratio $D=0.2$.
+The protection resistance is here $R=6.12$~k$\Omega$.
+The excitation parameters and the current-limiting resistance are chosen to maintain the device in a volatile state between pulses~\cite{Wang2019}.
+With this configuration, the conductive pathway relaxes in less than 1 ms (data not shown, but in line with previous works~\cite{Wang2017,Loh2025}), which is significantly shorter than the 400 ms interval between voltage pulses, thereby ensuring volatility for a prolonged measurement time.
+For Ag-based memristor, structurally unstable filaments are dewetting into a number of disconnected clusters~\cite{Hsiung2010} and their retention time scales with their thickness~\cite{Wang2019}.
+With these operating conditions, we favor filament dynamics over optimizing device performance.
+As a result, a larger number of pulse sequences is required to observe the onset of conduction.
+Although increasing $V$ or $D$ accelerates activation, such conditions are not suitable for the experiments presented later in this work.

 About $N=120$ pulses in this final sequence are necessary before a measurable current appears.
 This accumulative process reflects the formation kinetics of the conductive path between the electrodes.
 Once the resistive switching is established, current is detected at each subsequent voltage pulse with increasing amplitude as the filament grows thicker.
-A zoom-in view of this so-called potentiation is displayed in Fig.~\ref{fig:activation}b.
-The inset of Fig.~\ref{fig:activation}a shows a SEM of the grown filament taken after the activation.
-For this image, the PMMA layer was removed in acetone prior to the sputtering of a conductive carbon layer.
-The image shows a filament bridging the two electrodes and running along the SiO$_2$ interface, which is not surprising because the nucleation of the Ag ions must be constrained to the thickness of the electrodes (ca. 50 nm).
+A zoom-in view of the so-called potentiation phase is displayed in Figure~\ref{fig:activation}b.